harness/developer-hub/docs/continuous-delivery/get-started/upgrading/cdng-upgrade-faq.md

 This topic provides answers to common questions about upgrading from Harness Continuous Delivery (CD) FirstGen to NextGen.

-For steps on upgrading, go to [Upgrade to CD NextGen](./upgrade-nextgen-cd.md).
+For more information, go to [Upgrade to CD NextGen](./upgrade-nextgen-cd.md).

-For information on the differences between Harness FirstGen and NextGen, go to [Harness FirstGen vs Harness NextGen](../../../get-started/harness-first-gen-vs-harness-next-gen.md).

 ## Harness NextGen overview video